 West Rim was part of a series of paintings featuring various views of the Yosemite Valley that Thomas Kinkade created in his early career.

 The view of this painting is looking out at El Capitan.

-It was a previously unreleased image from The Thomas Kinkade Vault.
+It was a previously unreleased image from The Thomas Kinkade Studios.
 Its national release and unveiling took place at Earth Day Texas 2016.

 Thom was committed to sharing the beauty of Nature through his art and we carry on that legacy by releasing this in support of Earth Day Texas 2016 and the National Park System.